pabsan-0/nvds-hulkbuster/README.md

     - What should I put in `pkg-config`?
         - If facing linker error: `pkg-config --list-all | grep YOUR_HUNCH`
         - See this thread: [How are you supposed to know what library names are](https://stackoverflow.com/questions/48756209/how-are-you-supposed-to-know-what-library-names-are)

-## Contribution guidelines

-**Static branches**.
-General purpose branches.

-- `master`:
-    - Mean to be the template from which to fork and modify
-    - Should contain the most "complete" Hulkbuster version
-    - Must be the only branch containing consistent documentation, so as to avoid redundancy
-- `experimental`
-    - A no man's land branch for testing junk and breaking stuff.

-**Release branches**.
-Modifications (generally off master) that fit a specific use case.
-Branch any significant release as in: `whatever_tag[-nvdsVERSION]-platform`.
-Some already-developed examples are:

-- `udp_tiled-nvds6.1-ubuntu`: four `v4l2` cams.
-MQTT detections.
-Single udp stream with tiled output & metadata attached.
-- `udp_2x4streams-nvds6.1-ubuntu`: four `v4l2` cams.
-Each stream is sent through 2 different udp ports w/ metadata attached, totalling 8 output udp streams.
-- `*`

-*This list needs not be updated with new release branches*, the above serve as example only.

-## Reach out

-Pablo Santana -> psantana@catec.aero